 Under the Hood

-Nissan's Endurance 5.6-liter V-8 develops 305 horsepower and 385 pounds-feet of torque.
-It works with a five-speed-automatic transmission.
+Nissan's Endurance 5.6-liter V-8 develops 317 horsepower and 385 pounds-feet of torque, a 12-hp increase over last year's model.
+The engine works with a five-speed automatic transmission.
 Four-wheel-drive models have a two-speed transfer case with 4-Low and Auto 4x4 technology.

-Side curtain-type airbags help protect occupants in all three rows.
+Side curtain airbags help protect occupants in all three rows.
 Seat-mounted side-impact airbags are standard in the LE and SE Off-Road.
-Nissan's Vehicle Dynamic Control electronic stability system includes traction control.
-A tire-pressure-monitoring system is standard.
+A standard electronic stability system includes traction control.
+A tire pressure monitoring system is also standard.